Health & Safety Legislation’s Cotton Mill Origins

 The Health and Safety at Work etc. Act 1974

 This is the primary piece of health and safety legislation we use today.
 It covers occupational health and safety in Great Britain.
 It sets out the general duties that employers have towards employees and the public, and that employees have to themselves and to each other.

 Are you comfortable you’re providing working conditions that are compliant with current health and safety legislation?

 For existing Moorepay customers, contact our Advice Line with your questions, our team are available 24/7 to support and guide you.

 Alternatively, you can check out this handy – and free to download – H&S resource.
 It gives a comprehensive breakdown of breaches by legislation, complete with case examples and expert commentary.

 Speaking of cotton mills…

 Moorepay’s northern office is moving to Lowry Mill in Salford, Greater Manchester.
 Our grand opening takes place on Tuesday 20th November.
-For more information about our big move and to RSVP for our opening event click here.

 And finally, if you’re interested in finding out what it was really like to work in a cotton mill, check out this article by the BBC.